 Mike works on a boat in Acapulco.
 When the bratty daughter of the boat owner gets him fired, Mike must find new work.
 Little boy Rauol helps him get a job as a lifeguard and singer at a ...
 See full summary »

-Glen Tyler (Elvis Presley) a down on his luck youth is sent to councilor Irene Sperry (Hope Lange) to begin battling his personal demons while under her tutelage a flair for writing emerges.
-Can She guide him down the right path or will her interference lead to his demise?
+Glen Tyler (Elvis Presley), a down on his luck young man, is sent to counselor Irene Sperry (Hope Lange) to begin battling his personal demons.
+While under her tutelage a flair for writing emerges.
+Can she guide him down the right path or will her interference lead to his demise?
 Written by

 J.R.
-Salamanca's book "The Lost Country", adapted for the screen by Clifford Odets (!), becomes decent though somewhat stodgy melodrama featuring Elvis Presley as Southern delinquent who shows promise as a writer, counseled by a female psychologist who believes in him.
-Film critics at the time were calling for E.P. to start doing some decent dramatic work, yet when this picture was released it was mostly ignored (it is often called the one Presley-vehicle which failed to turn a profit).
+Salamanca's book "The Lost Country", adapted for the screen by Clifford Odets (!), becomes decent though somewhat stodgy melodrama featuring Elvis Presley as southern delinquent who shows promise as a writer, counseled by a female psychologist who believes in him.
+Critics at the time were calling for Elvis to start doing some decent dramatic work, yet when this picture was released it was mostly ignored (it is often cited as the one Presley-vehicle which failed to turn a profit).
 The females in the cast (Hope Lange, Tuesday Weld and Millie Perkins) are strong screen-matches for Elvis, and the plotting is good when it isn't being overripe.
-As for the star, he does his typical thing: singing just a few songs, but performing in his usual self-consciously shy, overly-polite low key. **1/2 from ****
+As for the star, he does his typical thing: singing just a few songs, but performing in his usual shy and self-conscious, overly-polite low key. **1/2 from ****

 8 of 9 people found this review helpful.